helentongli213/lnd/README.md

 - Continuous Discovery Habits: Discover Products that Create Customer Value and Business Value by Teresa Torres
 - Mapping Experiences: A Complete Guide to Customer Alignment Through Journeys, Blueprints, and Diagrams by Jim Kalbach
 - Value Proposition Design by Alexander Osterwalder
 - The Visual Display of Quantitative Information by Edward Tufte
+- Unmasking AI by Joy Buolamwini
+- Data Feminism by Catherine D'Ignazio and Lauren F. Klein
 - Design Justice by Sasha Costanza-Chock ⭐⭐⭐⭐⭐
 - Weapons of Math Destruction by Cathy O'Neill ⭐⭐⭐⭐
 - The Design of Everyday Things by Don Norman ⭐⭐⭐⭐
+- Algorithms of Oppression by Safiya Umoja Noble ⭐⭐⭐⭐
+- Brag Better by Meredith Fineman ⭐️⭐️⭐️
+- Mismatch by Kate Holmes ⭐️⭐️
 - Technically Wrong by Sara Wachter-Boettcher ⭐⭐
 - Quiet: The Power of Introverts in a World that Can't Stop Talking by Susan Cain ⭐